StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 1. **When placing the manetic print surface on the bed, ensure there is no debris between the print surface and the bed.
 This is especially important if the printers continue to be stored in the CNC lab, as metal chips will be attracted to the magnetic surfaces.**
 1. **Do not use metal scrapers on the ULTRABASE glass print surface!
 Allow it to cool completely and parts will pop off easily.** If parts are not coming off easily, the first layer may be getting too squashed.
 1. **If using the glas print surface, don't attempt to print close to the front or back edge.
 The print head will hit the clips that hold the glass to the bed.**
 1. **The shape of the bed will continue to change for several minutes after preheating has completed.
 Allow several minutes at full temperature before starting the bed-leveling probing.** This can be done by adding delays to starting scripts.
+Read more below.
 1. **The bed leveling knobs do not need to be adjusted.
 They have been carefully set and locked with jam nuts.
 Any remaining out-of-level condition should be compensated for by the BLTouch probe and software bed leveling**
-1. **The height of the nozzle above the bed can be adjusted from the menus:**
+1. **The height of the nozzle above the bed can be adjusted from the menus to dial in the height of the first layer in real time:**
     1. _Control>Motion>Probe Z Offset_
     1. **Or** by double clicking the control knob during a print (making live adjustments this way is called "baby-stepping")
 1. **Each printer controller is paired with a particular printer frame due to the** **_Probe Z Offset_**  **setting being unique to each printer.
 Don't mix them up.**